Kudaes/rust_tips_and_tricks/README.md

     pub Handles: [SYSTEM_HANDLE_TABLE_ENTRY_INFO; 1],
 }
 ```
-In this scenario, I have noticed that is way better to manually define the struct by myself instead of directly import it as it is from the official crates, allowing me to replace the one element array with a dynamic size vector:
+In this scenario, I have noticed that is way better to manually define the struct in your code instead of directly import it as it is from the official crates, which will allow you to replace the one element array with a dynamic size vector:
 ```rust
 #[repr(C)]
 pub struct SYSTEM_HANDLE_INFORMATION {